Just a few weeks earlier, the debate that Mike Busch presided over seemed destined to end another way.

 “I prayed and I prayed and I prayed and I prayed,” she said as the chamber fell silent.
 “I prayed it would go away.”

-2 hours after the debate began, it ended in a way it almost never does in a House that Busch soon will have led longer than any other Marylander: with the speaker on the losing side.
+Some 21 / 2 hours after the debate began, it ended in a way it almost never does in a House that Busch soon will have led longer than any other Marylander: with the speaker on the losing side.
 Lacking the votes needed to pass on the floor, the same-sex marriage bill was sent back to committee, signaling its death for the year.